 It’s important to listen to your child’s concerns and see whether there’s anything you can do to make her less worried.
 For example, you might be able to make an appointment at the school at a time when other students are less likely to notice.

 But in the end, you’re the best person to decide what’s in your child’s best interests, even if that means involving the teacher against his wishes.

 Contacting the bully or the bully’s parents directly is likely to make the situation worse.
 It’s always safer and more productive to work with the school (or any other organisation where bullying is happening) than to try to solve bullying on your own.

 If the bullying doesn’t stop

-- Write a note to the class teacher.
+- Write a note to the classroom teacher saying that the bullying is still going on.
 Ask for your concern to be addressed in writing.

 - Speak to the school principal.

 - Ask to see the school’s grievance procedure.